rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/deployments.md

 * **Always**
-  Always restart deployments if the deployment executables are in an error state sor if the device is rebooted.
+  Always restart deployments if the deployment executables are in an error state or if the device is rebooted.
 * **On-failure**
   Restart deployments only if the deployment executables exit due to an error, and the exit code is non-zero.